 The management of the Brigade is delegated to the Brigade Captain, who is appointed to the role by the members at a meeting.

-The Annual Bushfire Brigades Meeting is to be held in October each year.
-The meeting is to be advertised, and all Brigade representatives and members of the Williams Volunteer Fire and Rescue Service and the DFES Area Manager are to be invited to attend.
+The Annual Bushfire Captains Meeting is to be held in September/October each year.
+The DFES Area Manager is to be invited to attend.

+Brigade Captains are to be elected by brigade members and Captains are responsible to for communicating with the brigade membership and convening any brigade meetings required.

 The Chief Bush Fire Control Officer and Deputy Chief Bush Fire Control Officer positions are nominated at the Annual Bushfire Brigades AGM, with the recommendation forwarded to Council for endorsement.